Term insurance gives your dependents the necessary financial support in your absence.

 The annual premium is the cheapest compared to monthly/quarterly.
 If the annual premium is too high to be paid in a single month, use a sinking fund: see this detailed post to save the premium monthly and pay once a year.

-Monthly/quarterly premium payment (apart from higher premium) may lead to operational issues due to payment failures that can cause the policy to lapse.
+Monthly/quarterly premium payments (apart from higher premiums) may lead to operational issues due to payment failures that can cause the policy to lapse.

 FAQs/myths on term insurance

 A few of these myths and mistakes are discussed in detail here: Do not make these common mistakes while buying a term insurance policy

 Should I take the MWP option for term insurance?